 How can Campaigns prevent Social Engineering Attacks?

-The best way for political campaigns to protect themselves from social engineering attacks is by educating their staff, volunteers, donors, and other stakeholders on the basics of cybersecurity.
+Political campaigns can best protect themselves from social engineering attacks by educating their staff, volunteers, donors, and other stakeholders on the basics of cybersecurity.

 Everyone associated with a campaign must understand the signs of a potential attack so they can spot them quickly and take the necessary steps to protect their data.